 Apple’s iBeacon protocol introduced the concept of a beacon region.
 It’s important to remember that beacon-enabled apps can detect beacon regions as well as individual beacons.

-A beacon region can be defined in three ways:
+In iBeacon, it's a bit more complex.
+Beacon region can be defined in three ways:

 - With only UUID: it consists of all beacons with a given UUID.
 For example: a region defined with default Estimote UUID would consist of all Estimote Beacons with unchanged UUID.

 - With UUID and Major: it consists of all beacons using a specific combination of UUID and Major.
-For example: all Estimote Beacons with default UUID and Major set to 13579.
+For example, all Estimote Beacons with default UUID and Major set to 13579.

 - With UUID, Major and Minor: it consists of only a single beacon (Estimote Cloud prevents having two beacons with the same IDs).
 For example, one with default Estimote UUID, Major set to 13579 and Minor set to 2468.

 In Estimote SDK, beacon region is represented by the object CLBeaconRegion.

 Region Monitoring and Ranging

 There are two methods for mobile apps to detect and interact with regions and beacons within these regions.
 Monitoring allows triggering notifications based on entering and exiting region while Ranging measures proximity to beacons in this region.
 For a more detailed description of those two methods read: